A Monster in Paris: International

-In Britain, where the film was released late January 2012, A Monster in Paris received a fairly good reception in the press.
+In Britain, where the film was released in late January 2012, A Monster in Paris received a fairly good reception in the press.
 On Rotten Tomatoes, it received an aggregate score of 87% based on 23 reviews (20 "fresh" and 3 "rotten").
 Favorable reviews credit the film with its graphics and successful songs as well as the poetry and originality of its script.
-Peter Bradshaw's review in the Guardian, gave the film three stars out of five, and stated: "the film has something of Hugo's The Hunchback of Notre Dame, and also of King Kong, but it has a style eccentric of its own: a suitable children's film."
+Peter Bradshaw's review in the The Guardian, gave the film three stars out of five, and stated: "the film has something of Hugo's The Hunchback of Notre Dame, and also of King Kong, but it has a style eccentric of its own: a suitable children's film."
 Unfavorable criticism generally focuses on the weaknesses of the scenario, considered chaotic or too conventional.